-Emirates features in my top 10 best airlines for longhaul Business Class, with the most luxurious First Class suites in the sky, excellent Business Class amenity kits in the sky, and delicious airline food.
+Emirates features in our top 10 best airlines for longhaul Business Class, with the most luxurious First Class suites in the sky, excellent Business Class amenity kits in the sky, and delicious airline food.

-Pre-flight my trip report starts in the Emirates Lounge in Brisbane International airport.
+Pre-flight our trip report starts in the Emirates Lounge in Brisbane International airport.

 Business Class On Emirates A380

 Emirates’ Business Class seats are located in 2 rooms on the upper floor of the Emirates Airbus A380, sat to the rear of the First Class cabin.
 The first cabin is larger with 58 seats, while the rear cabin (just in front of the bar) contains just 18 seats and feels more boutique.
 The configuration in Business Class is 1-2-1, which is great as it gives each seat direct aisle access.
 You can see the seat plan here.

 The cabin feels luxurious, with classy burled walnut veneer, gold trim, and pearlized plastic that frames the seats.
 The mood lighting during the flight meant that the colours of the ceiling changed with the local time.
 I particularly like the starry sky panels which are shown during the nighttime.

 Each seat comes with loads of storage, an in-seat power supply, a side desk for space to work, and your very own minibar (not refrigerated), stocked with soft drinks.
 The seat can be reclined into a full, comfy flatbed.
 Each seat also comes with a thin blanket, a large sized pillow, a duvet, noise cancelling headphones, flight socks and earplugs.
 Read this article on how to choose the best Emirates Business Class seat on the A380.

 Food On Emirates Business Class

 Upon boarding, I was offered the choice between a glass of water, orange juice, or Veuve Cliquot.
 I also received a refreshing hot towel (hot towels were also served before breakfast, 2.5 hours prior to landing).